Halokavod/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13.This script changes the group owner to school 14.This script changes the owner to vincent and the group owner to staff 15.This script creates a symbolic link
-16.This scriptchanges a file if it is owned by guillaume
+16.This scriptchanges a file if it is owned by guillaume 17.This scripts plays the Star-Wars 1v on the terminal